cyruzin/golang-tmdb/README.md

 ## Requirements

-- Go 1.13.x or higher.
+- Go 1.11.x or higher.
 We aim to support the latest supported versions of go.

-## Breaking Changes

-**v1.3.0**

-- The **get/request** functions now uses [NewRequestWithContext](https://golang.org/pkg/net/http/#NewRequestWithContext).
-This function works only on Go 1.13.x or higher.

-If you get any error, update your Go version or downgrade to v1.2.2.

 ## Installation